Southern bald ibis: Description

 The southern bald ibis (Geronticus calvus) is an uncommon bird endemic to the highlands of the southern African region.
-In South Africa, the species’ total breeding population is estimated around 4 600 birds.
+In South Africa, the species' total breeding population was estimated around 4,600 birds.
+As of 2020s, the total population is estimated between 6,500 and 8,000, with the breeding population between 1,600 and 2,000 birds.
 However, little is known about the biology of this species.

 Its plumage is dark green with iridescent streaks of green, violet and bronze.
 The neck displays long feathers that are a blue-green shade.
 As adults, its shoulders display shades of copper.
 However, as juveniles, the plumage is predominantly a dull grey color.
-The bird's Latin name, Geronticus calvus, is translated as “bald, old man”, referring to the bird's featherless, wrinkled head and face.
+The bird's Latin name, Geronticus calvus, is translated as "bald, old man", referring to the bird's featherless, wrinkled head and face.
 The head is the key feature in recognizing this species due to the evident bare whitish skin.
 On the top of the head, there is a red dome-shaped crown.
 The bills of these birds are down-curved and red, along with their legs.
 Similarly, their eyes are also colored an orange-red shade.

 Distribution and habitat

 The southern bald ibis is a species with a very restricted homerange.
 It is estimated that there are only 4 600 breeding birds of this species in the South African region.
 The species is confined to the eastern regions of South Africa and are restricted to the highland and mountainous regions.
 Its range extends from the highlands of Lesotho extending into Eswatini.
 The birds may migrate short distances within their designated home ranges.

 These birds are cliff-nesters and breed in the open areas of mountain faces, as well as river gorges and sometimes around waterfalls.
 Their breeding habitat is composed mainly of mountainous grasslands that range in altitude from 1 200 to 2 000 meters above sea level.
-The grassland areas are labeled as ‘sour’ due to the low nutritional value of the foliage in late summer and early autumn due to the previous grazing of mammals.
+The grassland areas are labeled as 'sour' due to the low nutritional value of the foliage in late summer and early autumn due to the previous grazing of mammals.